Monster Manual III

-Monster Manual III is a manual published in September 2004 by Wizards of the Coast, for use with the Dungeons & Dragons role-playing game.
+Monster Manual III is a rulebook published in September 2004 by Wizards of the Coast, for use with the Dungeons & Dragons role-playing game.
 It is the first of the monster specific books published by Wizards of the Coast to be made for the 3.5 edition of the game.
 It cites sources from Dragon magazine, Manual of the Planes, the Planes of Law Campaign Expansion, and the first edition of Fiend Folio.

 The book is notable for being published for use with the two main endorsed campaign settings of Forgotten Realms and Eberron with many creatures containing sections explaining where they might be found in the campaign setting.

 Contents

 The book contained more monsters and was originally published in the v3.5 format.
 It is notable for its descriptions of where the monsters might be found in the Eberron and Forgotten Realms campaign settings.
 Chris Perkins explained: "Almost all of the monsters in the Monster Manual III are new.
 We didn't want to give gamers a bunch of beasties they'd already seen, and we found several interesting monster niches to fill.
 That said, we felt it was important to update some of the yugoloths (canoloth, mezzoloth, nycaloth, and ultraloth) to v.3.5, and we also updated the 1st edition flind, kenku, and susurrus.
 We also grabbed a handful of monsters from Dragon Magazine."